-Co-Production means working together.
+Co-Production means working together on an equal basis.

-- meet the needs of customers
+- meet the needs of residents

 - are accessible to those who need them